 Building startups, teams, farms, and big machines

-- Learning about myself in my first full-time job, including some of my superpowers: executing and attacking projects from start to finish, designing machines (structures, motors and bearing design, electrical integration), seeing the big picture of what's best for the company and genuinely enjoying doing the most important thing no matter what it is
+- Learning about my superpowers: designing robots and machines (structures, motors and bearing design, electrical integration), executing and attacking projects from start to finish, and genuinely enjoying doing the most important thing for the company no matter what it is

-- Building a machine from start to finish with a team of 2 at first - mechanical, electrical, software, hydraulic, etc. all included - to building a 52'-wide and then a 160'-wide machine with a team of 6-8 engineers
+- Designing and building Fyto's first robotic harvester from start to finish being the only full-time engineer - mechanical, electrical, software, hydraulic, machining, assembling, testing, commissioning, etc. all included - to building a 52'-wide and then a 160'-wide machine while managing a team of 6-8 engineers

-- Raising a $15 million Series A and growing from 2 to 25
+- Raising a $15 million Series A and growing from 2 to 25, including speaking with the late-stage prospective investors

-- Building one of the (the?) largest outdoor duckweed farms in the world, in the Central Valley (and working 12-hour days in 110+F heat along the way)
+- Building one of the (the?) largest outdoor duckweed farms in the world, in the Central Valley (and working 12-hour days in 110+F heat along the way), and learning what it takes to build robust machines

 - Teaming up with some of the best folks in the world and balancing remote farm sites and team members

 ...and yet it ended in failure.
 There's a lot I learned about why.
-Maybe I'll add a specific section about that later.
-In any case, these are some of the lessons I'll carry with me:
+These are some of the lessons I'll carry with me:

 4. Team culture is formed and changed by each person.
 It needs to be fostered actively.
 Nothing replaces in-person interaction but sometimes you have several sites - the culture between sites needs to be actively fostered too.